sas-isus/drop-fuzz/README.md

     -p PASSWORD, --password PASSWORD, --pass PASSWORD            Drupal login password.

-    -S, --spider                                                 Run a spider on the module's routes.
+    -n, --no-spider                                              Do not run a spider on the module's routes.

     -f, --force                                                  Force default values for prompts.